 Age can weaken your eyes and vision.
-Often glasses or contact lenses is enough to help you adjust to read better, distinguish colors, or adjust to glare.
+Often glasses or contact lenses are enough to help you adjust to read better, distinguish colors, or adjust to the glare.
 However, as you age, the risk for developing eye disease and disorders, such as retinal vein occlusion in Newport Beach, California, increases.
-There are several conditions to be aware of, and while they can affect anyone, of any age, people over 50 are most susceptible
+There are several conditions to be aware of, and while they can affect anyone, of any age, people over 50 are most susceptible.

 Dry Eyes – When the tear ducts cannot make enough tears, dry eyes can occur.
 This can result in discomfort, burning, or a temporary loss of vision.

 Over Tearing –Too many tears can happen after light or wind exposure or sudden changes in temperature.
 It could also be a sign of infection or a blocked tear duct.

 Although the above conditions are often harmless, it will be in your best interest to consult an eye doctor for further evaluation.
 You want to make sure that you do not have retinal vein occlusion in Newport Beach.

 Common Age-Related Diseases and Disorders of the Eye that Require Immediate Treatment